Networked Geothermal: The National Picture

 A growing list of states across the country are beginning feasibility studies and moving legislation forward that will allow gas utilities to transition and networked geothermal to scale.

-2. Illinois: A Thermal Energy Network bill has also been filed here and is moving forward with broad support.
+2. Illinois: The Thermal Energy Network and Jobs Act (HB2875) was filed here and is moving forward with broad support.